-• Preparation time
+Preparation time

-The best examples of examining were in Centres which had clearly made good use of the 4 days available for preparation by the Examiner.
+The best examples of examining were in Centres which had clearly made good use of the preparation time available to the Examiner.
 During this time, Examiners had become familiar with the instructions, the paperwork, the Role play situations and their role in them.
 As a result, they followed the Role play cues/script provided in the Teachers' Notes booklet and did not confuse candidates by omitting one or more of the prescribed tasks and/or inserting extra tasks.